Carpet cleaning technician using a truck-mount steam cleaner

 Estimate & Invoice Open-Tracking

 Carpet cleaning is a high-bid-volume business: most operators send 30-60 quotes a week and close maybe a third.
 The single biggest lift in close rate is knowing which prospects opened the bid, which opened it twice, and which never saw it at all.
 Menutize logs every estimate email open, every estimate page view, every invoice email open, and every invoice view, and notifies you the moment it happens.
 The whole-home quote that's been viewed three times but unsigned is the one to call right now — the spouse is comparing to one other quote and you're top of mind.
-The one that hasn't been opened in 5 days is a deliverability problem, not a "they're thinking about it" problem.
-Most field-service tools gate this behind a paid tier; we ship it free because nothing else moves estimate close-rate as much for carpet operators.
+The one that hasn't been opened in five days is a deliverability problem, not a "they're thinking about it" problem.
+Most field-service tools gate this behind a paid tier; Menutize ships it free because nothing else moves estimate close-rate as much for carpet operators.

 Recurring Annual & Biannual Residentials on Card on File